Clayton Eshleman: Caterpillar magazine

 In 1966 and 1967, he published a series of books under the Caterpillar Books imprint.
 These include titles by Aimé Césaire (in Eshleman's co-translation with Denis Kelly), Cid Corman, Paul Blackburn, Frank Samperi, David Antin, D. Alexander, Robert Vas Dias, Jackson Mac Low, and himself.
 In 1967, he founded and began editing Caterpillar magazine, which he would publish quarterly through 1970, and periodically thereafter, through 1973.
 The magazine was supported by grants from the Council of Literary Magazines and the National Translation Center as well as sales, advertisement, and donations.
 Caterpillar was of major significance for poets writing in the postmodern tradition during those years.

-Eshleman was also active in the anti-war movement, particularly as an organizer and participant in “Angry Arts” protest group.
+Eshleman was also active in the anti-war movement, particularly as an organizer and participant in the “Angry Arts” protest group.
 He was arrested and jailed for demonstration at St. Patrick's Cathedral.
 He also participated in a series of readings in Milwaukee and Seattle with Robert Bly, Robert Duncan, Allen Ginsberg, Ed Sanders and others to raise money for draft resisters.

 Eshleman cultivated a wide circle of new and on-going friendships during these years, including Frank Samperi, Diane Wakoski, Adrienne Rich, Nora Jaffe, Leon Golub, Nancy Spero, Carolee Schneeman, James Tenney, Michael Heller, and Hugh Seidman, among others.
 Diane Wakoski introduced him to John Martin the publisher of Black Sparrow Press in 1968.
 Martin would become the principal publisher of Eshleman's writing beginning with the publication of “Cantaloups and Splendour” in 1968.

 In 1967, Eshleman began Reichian psychotherapy therapy with Dr. Sidney Handelman, completing the analysis in 1969.

 Eshleman met Caryl Reiter on New Year's Eve 1968.
 She would become his second wife.
 In 1970, the poet's mother died.
 His father died the following year.

 In 1970, Clayton and Caryl moved from New York to Sherman Oaks, California.
 Shortly thereafter Eshleman joined the faculty of the School of Critical Studies at the California Institute of the Arts in Valencia, where he organized a reading series and taught seminars on contemporary poetry, William Blake, Wilhelm Reich, T.S.
 Eliot, and Hart Crane.
 Close friendships were formed during these years with Stan Brakhage, Robin Blaser, John and Barbara Martin, as well as with Robert Kelly, who was then teaching nearby at the California Institute of Technology.

 In 1972, Eshleman met José Rubia and Eva Barcia.
 He and José Rubia Barcia began co-translating César Vallejo's España, aparta de mí este cáliz that year and shortly thereafter working on a new translation of the Human Poems.
 Eshleman also began translating Antonin Artaud at this time.

 Under the influence of Mikhail Bakhtin's book Rabelais and His World, Eshleman began to re-organize “The Tsuruginomiya Regeneration” manuscript material into the book he published in 1973 as Coils.
 The publication brings closure to a project begun more than ten years earlier, in Kyoto.
 Eshleman also published the final issue of Caterpillar in 1973.